bfox9900/CAMEL99/README.md

  - TINYHEAP.FTH fixes to a simple ALLOCATE,FREE,RESIZE implementation

  Jan 29, 2018
-  - Added non-standard MALLOC and FREE to provide minimal HEAP management
+  - Added non-standard MALLOC and MFREE to provide minimal HEAP management
-  - re-wrote SCROLL to use MALLOC and FREE.
+  - re-wrote SCROLL to use MALLOC and MFREE to temporarily allocate full screen size buffer.
   - Wrote a new SCROLL that uses a 1 line buffer (C/L@ MALLOC) BECAUSE: 80 column mode used a 1920 byte buffer!
-    - new SCROLL is smaller 6 bytes and takes only 1 line of heap memory but 12% slower.
+    - new SCROLL is 10 bytes bigger 6 bytes but allocates only 1 line of heap memory.
+It is 20% slower than big buffer version.
     - also new scroll is more multi-tasking friendly
-    - old faster scroll is still selectable with conditional compile control.
+    - old faster scroll selectable with conditional compile control.
 Jan 31 2018
    - change TICKTOCK.HSF file to use the "JIFF" as the basic time unit This is 16.66 MS so while it is counting the cooperative tasker